 Through Print Public, Kala aims to provide a platform for artists to work on interdisciplinary projects with digital or print media while animating public space, reaching new communities, building local partnerships, and deepening neighborhood ties.
 Print Public is supported, in part, by California Arts Council’s Creative California Communities.

 2018-19 Print Public Artists include Christy Chan, Dawline-Jane Oni-Eseleh, Grace Rosario Perkins, Sergio De La Torre and Chris Treggiari, t.w.five, and Lexa Walsh.
-Exhibition and related public programs will happen in May-July 2019.
+2018-2019 Print Public exhibition is currently on view in the gallery and related public programs will happen in June-July 2019.